JessicaMulein/regenerate-asterisk-sounds-from-poly-tts/README.md

 A simple Node.js application illustrating usage of the AWS SDK for Node.js.

+An additional polly.js has been added to generate files on demand from FreePBX using the Text to Speech Engine module (https://community.freepbx.org/t/tts-engine-custom-amazon-polly-24-languages/40763).

+* Place this whole repo in /opt/aws-nodejs.
+* Fill in your options in polly.js.
+* Run rebuildsounds.sh
+* Verify and move all files from /opt/aws-nodejs/custom-asterisk to /var/lib/asterisk/sounds/custom/ and enable custom sounds

+Expects /usr/bin/node

 ## Requirements

 The only requirement of this application is the Node Package Manager.
 All other